 No. Remote Control is scoped to Claude Code sessions only.
 It does not drive OpenAI's Codex CLI, Google's Gemini CLI, or OpenCode.
 Cosyra ships all four agents (Claude Code, Codex CLI, OpenCode, Gemini CLI) pre-installed in a single container, so you can switch between them in one place.
 See our full guide to the four agents on mobile.

-Why would I pay for Cosyra if Remote Control is free?
+Why pay for Cosyra if Remote Control comes with my Claude plan?

 Can I use both Remote Control and Cosyra?